binipringle/torts/_texts/0-outline.md

 ---

-## Causation for Strict Product Liability
+### Causation for Strict Product Liability

-**Cause-in-Fact:** Usually proven by showing that the defect that injured plaintiff was in existence at the time it left defendant’s control.
+**Actual cause:** Usually proven by showing that the defect that injured plaintiff was in existence at the time it left defendant’s control.

-**Proximate Cause:** Look for superseding causes which might break the chain of causation.
+**Proximate cause:** Look for superseding causes which might break the chain of causation.
 For instance, did plaintiff use/alter the product in an unforeseeable way?

-**Learned Intermediary Doctrine:** If a manufacturer provides a warning to a doctor, the manufacturer can expect that the doctor will pass the warning on to the patient.
+**Learned intermediary doctrine:** If a manufacturer provides a warning to a doctor, the manufacturer can expect that the doctor will pass the warning on to the patient.
 If the doctor does not, the doctor is a superseding cause of the patient’s harm.

 ---

-## Damages for Strict Product Liability
+### Damages for Strict Product Liability

 Recoverable when there is personal injury or property damage other than to the product itself.
 Where the harm is only to the product itself, the only claim is breach of warranty.

 ---

-## Defenses for Strict Product Liability
+### Defenses for Strict Product Liability

 There are various defenses for strict product liability.

 ---

-## Misuse
+### Misuse

 If the plaintiff’s use of the product is neither intended nor foreseeable, the defendant may have a defense.
 If the misuse was foreseeable, the defendant may be held liable for foreseeable misuse.

 ---

-## Alteration
+### Alteration

 If the product was altered or modified between the time the product leaves the manufacturer’s control and the time of plaintiff’s injury, the manufacturer may not be strictly liable.

 ---

-## Assumption of the Risk for Strict Product Liability
+### Assumption of the Risk for Strict Product Liability

 If plaintiff has used the product with knowledge of the risk, the defendant may not be strictly liable for the product.

 ---

-## Contributory Negligence for Strict Product Liability
+### Contributory Negligence for Strict Product Liability

-At modern law, contributory negligence only applies as a defense to strict products liability if the plaintiff’s conduct rises to the level of misuse, abnormal use, or independent negligence (i.e., not where the plaintiff’s wrongful conduct is a failure to discover the defect).
-A plaintiff’s continued use of a product which the plaintiff knows to be defective is not voluntary, and thus not an assumption of the risk, if there are no practicable alternatives to such use.
+At modern law, contributory negligence only applies as a defense to strict products liability if the plaintiff’s conduct rises to the level of misuse, abnormal use, or independent negligence.

+If there are no practicable alternatives to such use, a plaintiff’s continued use of a product which the plaintiff knows to be defective is not voluntary, and thus not an assumption of the risk.

 Where a defendant can show that his product was subsequently altered in an unforeseeable manner by someone in the chain of distribution or a third party, courts usually relieve that defendant of liability.

 ---

-## Comparative Negligence  for Strict Product Liability
+### Comparative Negligence for Strict Product Liability

 Some jurisdictions that have adopted a comparative negligence system as to negligence also apply that system to strict liability.
 A plaintiff’s wrongful conduct that contributes, along with the defective product to his own injury reduces his recovery in some amount.
 This is usually limited to misuse, abnormal use, or independent negligence situations (i.e., not where the plaintiff’s wrongful conduct is a failure to discover the defect).
 In some jurisdictions that permit comparative fault, the plaintiff’s unreasonable conduct in failing to discover and guard against the defect is not a defense.

 ---

-## Product Liability on Negligence Theory
+### Product Liability on Negligence Theory

 Any foreseeable plaintiff can bring an action.